-Safety Devices and Equipment I will wear safety glasses, hearing protection, protective gloves and any other protective equipment as instructed to do so.
-I will wear the appropriate footwear and clothing as directed by my teacher. y devices in use in my classro ods, guardrails, and emergend ;y I will never tamper with saf I understand that machine guards and safety devices must always be in pla- ce and used. machinery is not working prop ty.
-I will watch and listen for sig gnals that would indicate a r nachine or equipment is faili ing.
-I will operate elec trical equipment only in a dry y area with dry hands and rem ove plugs by pulling on the p olug- not the cord (e.g. wher า touching electrical cords, plug gs) Chemicals, House keeping and Hygiene I will take only as s needed and never return exc cess chemicals to their original container.
-I will dispose of ch nemicals and materials as di irected by my teacher.
-I will not take che micals outside the classroon n or enter storage rooms witho out permission.
-I will clean all equipment before I put it away.
+Safety Devices s and Equipment I will wear safety glasses, hearing protection, protective gloves and any othe er protective equipment as instructed to do so.
+I will wear the app propriate footwear and clothi ng as directed by my teacher.
+I will learn the pur pose and operation of safet y devices in use in my classroo om, such as machine guard ls, safety switches, fume ho ods, guardrails, and emergenc :y stopping devices.
+I will never tamper with saf ety devices.
+I understand that machine guards and safety devices must always be in pla ce and used. Ш I will report to the teacher when equipment or machinery is not working prop perly and ty.
+I will watch and listen for sig nachine or equipment is faili 9 y area with dry hands and rem ove plugs touching electrical cords, plug by paining on the p 93) keeping and Hygiene T s needed and never return exc cess original container.
+I will dispose of ch nemicals and materials as d rected by my teacher.
+I will not take che micals outside the classroor n or enter storage rooms witho out permission. Ш I will clean all equipment before I put it away.
 I will clean up my work area upon completion of my activity.
 I will work carefully and make sure that my work area is maintained free of hazards.
 I will use the trash receptacles provided.
 I will wash my hands with soap and water before touching food or my face.
-Reporting Injuries and Hazards I will tell the teacher immediately if an incident, injury, equipment/property damage occurs.
-I will repo ort near misses even if there are no injuries or damage inve olved.
-I will report all inju ries no matter how minor to my teacher.
+Reporting Inju ries and Hazards I will tell the teach er immediately if an inciden t, injury, equipment/property da amage are no injuries or damage inve I will report all injuries no matter how minor to my teacher.
 I will report all hazards or unsafe conditions to my teacher.
 I have read and understand the expectations listed above.
 I acknowledge that I must comply with these expectations at all times.
 I understand that failing to do I may have my privileges to participate revoked.
 This may result in forfeiting credit for the course.
 Please sign and return to your school at the beginning of each school year.
-Please sig Name (Print) Signature Date (D/ IVI/Y) Student Parent/Guardian
+Name (Print) Signature Date (D/ /M/Y) Student Oludeni Parent/Guardian